kukunarapulikitha/FINSIGHT/README.md

 - Microservices architecture for better scalability
 - Enhanced monitoring and logging capabilities

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## 🙏 Acknowledgments

 - OpenAI for GPT-4 and embedding models